eolt/OS_Assignments/Semaphores and Shared Memory/README.md

 ## Input
 The program inputs one text file which lists the number of flights, the seats, and number of agents followed by their transactions with deadlines.

-The input is as follows:
+The input text is as follows:
 ```
 4
 SA113 6 10